Pinchas Gutter: Dimensions in Testimony

-Dimensions in Testimony is a concept developed by Heather Maio of Conscience Display, and made in a collaboration between the University of Southern California's Institute for Creative Technologies (ICT) and the University of Southern California's USC Shoah Foundation, a nonprofit established by American film director Steven Spielberg.
-It is a technology that enables people — now and far into the future — to have a "virtual conversation" with Holocaust survivors about their life experiences.
+Dimensions in Testimony is a project developed by Heather Maio of Conscience Display, made in a collaboration between the University of Southern California's Institute for Creative Technologies (ICT) and the University of Southern California's USC Shoah Foundation, a nonprofit established by American film director Steven Spielberg.
+It enables people—now and far into the future—to have a "virtual conversation" with Holocaust survivors about their life experiences.

 The project integrates advanced filming techniques, specialized display technologies, and next-generation natural language processing to provide an intimate experience with Holocaust survivors who are uniquely qualified to offer personal reflections and answer direct questions about their firsthand experiences with the Holocaust.
-Complex algorithms dictate which responses are played back – faintly reminiscent of virtual assistants such as Apple's Siri and Microsoft's Cortana, except that while those pieces of software are primed to answer questions about emails or the weather, Dimensions in Testimony is based on communicating one person's experience of genocide.
+Algorithms dictate which responses are played back—akin to virtual assistants such as Apple's Siri and Microsoft's Cortana, except that while those pieces of software are designed to answer questions about emails or the weather, Dimensions in Testimony is based on communicating one person's experience of genocide.

 Gutter was the first person to test-drive the new technology.
 On three occasions, he travelled to the Los Angeles-based foundation, where he sat in a dome lit by 6,000 LED lights, surrounded by 52 cameras.
 The lights were so blinding he had to wear protective glasses when he wasn't being filmed.
 He had to wear the same clothes and sit in the same position to maintain the continuity of the project.
 The prototype involved filming extensive interviews with Gutter.
 The team at ICT then used natural language processing software to help create an interactive version of the video footage, with vocal cues triggering responses from the pool of recorded speech in the 25 hours of video footage with Gutter, who spent a total of five days sitting in the sphere.

 Drafting the more than 900 questions was also a challenge.
-Researchers had to start with the lowest level of knowledge about the Holocaust, and one day, staff brought in their own children to ask questions.
+Researchers had to start with the lowest level of knowledge about the Holocaust.
+One day, staff brought in their children to ask questions.
 Answers had to be recorded for questions that were off-topic and that were hypothetical.
-In testing, the software has picked out the best answer for about 90 per cent of the questions that have been asked.
+In testing, the software picked out the best answer for about 90 per cent of the questions asked.

-The project has won many plaudits including the interactive award and the audience award at the Sheffield documentary festival in 2016.
+The project won, among other awards, the interactive award and the audience award at the Sheffield documentary festival in 2016.
 The Illinois Holocaust Museum is the first Museum in the world to share the technology with the public at large.
-The project hopes to record ten survivors, five men and five women, who will reflect the diversity of the Holocaust experience, costing about $2 million initially and then $500,000 for each additional survivor who will be filmed.
-The ten testimonies from these Holocaust survivors will be unveiled by the end of 2017.
+As of 2016, the project hoped to record ten survivors, five men and five women, who would reflect the diversity of the Holocaust experience, costing about $2 million initially and then $500,000 for each additional survivor who will be filmed.
+The ten testimonies from these Holocaust survivors were to be unveiled by the end of 2017.